nbailey20/Twilify/README.md

 # Trusty Music Fabricator (TMF)
-Generate a Spotify playlist based on your current music interests by texting a Twilio-owned phone number.
+Generate a Spotify playlist based on your current musical interests or mood by texting a Twilio-owned phone number.
 Easy AWS-based serverless deployment that is completely pay-as-you-use (besides Spotify account and Twilio number, see their free trial).

-## Setup Instructions
-1. Create terraform.tfvars file with information needed in variables.tf - AWS account, spotify account, Twilio number, etc
-2. Run setup.sh script to build app in AWS and update Twilio phone number webhook URL
-3. Text your Trusty Music Fabricator to say hi, and enjoy :)
-4. Terraform destroy to get rid of everything in AWS if you want to 'uninstall', don't forget to release Twilio number!

-## Current Version: 1.1.0
+## Current Version: 1.1.1
-Deployment into AWS and automatic integration with Twilio webhook is working.
-Initial playlist is created with name "Trusty Music Fabricator" with correct number of songs, orders of magnitude faster than previous versions.
-Starting to introduce playlist customization through text body.
+Semi-automated install/deployment into AWS and integration with Twilio for easy use.
+Once texted, initial playlist is created with name "Trusty Music Fabricator" within seconds.
+Experiment with personalized playlist customization through text-based keywords, grant your friends permission to text the app themselves, investigate a hit new track and see how it was generated, but most importantly - quit trying to decide what music to listen to!

 ## Usage Instructions
 - In general, texting anything will refresh the TMF playlist